Blog posts

 Rock and Alternative: Some groups experimented with rock and alternative sounds, adding diversity to the K-pop landscape.
 FT Island and CNBLUE were notable bands that brought rock elements into the mainstream.

-Fashion played a crucial role in the 2nd generation of K-pop, with idols setting trends and becoming style icons.
+Fashion played a crucial role in the kpop second generation, with idols setting trends and becoming style icons.
 Key aspects of 2nd generation fashion included:

 Colorful and Bold Outfits: Idols often wore eye-catching, colorful outfits that stood out on stage and in music videos.
 Bright colors, bold patterns, and unique designs were common.